 General Instructions are provided below.
 Please review the department website, of the program to which you are applying, for more detailed instructions.

 Applications should be submitted online, but some supporting documents might need to be mailed.
-It generally is advantageous to the applicant to complete the application well in advance of the deadline.
+It generally is advantageous for the applicant to complete the application well in advance of the deadline.
 Applicants who miss their prospective program’s deadline may or may not be considered for admission and financial aid.
 Most applicants who complete the application process by their deadline will be notified of their admission status in March.

 The application is a web-based, online document.
 There are a series of tabs that an applicant clicks to complete each section.
 Once signed in, our online system will generate a password and send it to the email address that is listed.
 The applicant will have an option to change the password.
 The application does not have to be completed at one time.
 The application may be saved and returned to at any time before the application deadline.

-1. The online application.
+- The online application.

-2. Official transcripts of all undergraduate and graduate courses taken by the applicant.
+- Official transcripts of all undergraduate and graduate courses taken by the applicant.
 Transcripts must be requested by the applicant and sent directly by the institutions where the studies were pursued.
 Official supplementary transcripts must be submitted, as soon as they are available, to cover work completed after submitting an application.

-3. Three reference forms completed by persons closely acquainted with the applicant, preferably those who have recently taught the student in relevant subjects.
+- Three reference forms completed by persons closely acquainted with the applicant, preferably those who have recently taught the student in relevant subjects.

-4. Application fee or fee waiver.
+- Application fee or a fee waiver.

-5. Any additional material or interview required by the degree program.
+- Any additional material or interview required by the degree program.
 Even when not required, an interview is usually in the applicant’s best interest.

-Admissions and financial aid awards are for a specific academic year; students who do not matriculate that year must normally reapply.
+Admissions and financial aid awards are for a specific academic year; students who do not matriculate that year must formally reapply.
 Admitted students can request a deferral of admission for up to one year, but such special requests require approval both of the admitting program and of the Graduate School.